Capital One Financial Corporation (COF) Shares Rise Despite Market Challenges

 COF’s Market Performance

-COF’s stock has seen a 12.34% increase for the week, with a 6.05% rise in the past month and a -5.91% fall in the past quarter.
-The volatility ratio for the week is 3.94%, and the volatility levels for the past 30 days are at 3.57% for Capital One Financial Corporation The simple moving average for the last 20 days is 11.22% for COF stock, with a simple moving average of 1.26% for the last 200 days.
+COF’s stock has seen a 5.29% increase for the week, with a 7.62% rise in the past month and a -4.01% fall in the past quarter.
+The volatility ratio for the week is 3.03%, and the volatility levels for the past 30 days are at 3.42% for Capital One Financial Corporation.
+The simple moving average for the past 20 days is 12.65% for COF’s stock, with a 3.93% simple moving average for the past 200 days.

 Insider Trading